 A friend has depression.
 She wasn’t born with it.
 It is something that has occurred and she takes medication to help manage her condition.
 Dadi Skilts has Type 1 Diabetes.
 He wasn’t born with it; it is a condition that developed when he was 30 and he takes medication to manage his condition.

 Now I would not say my friend is depressive, but I would say Dadi Skilts is diabetic and I would say and do say Ryan is Autistic.
 I absolutely believe Ryan was born Autistic, it is not something that developed after he was born, which is why I choose to say Ryan is Autistic.
-It is part of him, part of his ‘make-up’, part of who he is just as his brown hair or blue eyes, or being right or left handed.
+It is part of him, part of his ‘make-up’, part of who he is just as his brown hair or blue eyes, or being right or left-handed.

-The reason I say Dadi Skilts is Diabetic is because it has changed his make-up.
+The reason I say Dadi Skilts is Diabetic is that it has changed his make-up.
 It can’t be cured; it is now part of who he is.
 Those that have type 2 diabetes are different though because it can generally be cured with very careful management of diet and/or tablets.

 Another question: Does one suffer from autism?
 Ryan finds life exceptionally difficult to cope with, he has certainly suffered from discrimination, bullying and abuse; but don’t we all suffer at some point in our lives?
 I have Hypermobility syndrome.
 I have suffered and do suffer greatly from pain, injury and the abuse, bullying and disbelief that it is even a real problem/condition.
 My friend I am sure would agree that she suffers from her depression.
 It can be truly debilitating and she has suffered dreadfully from stigma and ignorance of the condition.

-From Ryan: Either sentence would work for me.
+Either sentence would work for me.
 It doesn’t bother me at all which either one is used to describe me.
 Do I suffer though?
 No. It is not a suffering.
 I don’t generally tell people about my Autism, because they don’t need to know, but if they want to know I will tell them.
-I didn’t know my friend was Jewish until we took him to McDonalds and he said he couldn’t eat pork.
+I didn’t know my friend was Jewish until we took him to McDonald's and he said he couldn’t eat pork.